Crossing state lines to commit domestic violence is a serious federal crime in Nevada. Even minor incidents may result in years in prison.

 Nevada state law provides varying penalties for battery domestic violence depending on the following factors:

-- whether the victim sustained substantial bodily injury in Nevada
+- whether the victim sustained substantial bodily injury

 - whether the defendant used a deadly weapon